-Two of San Francisco’s three cable car lines connect downtown with Fisherman’s Wharf.
-The Powell-Mason and Powell-Hyde lines begin their inbound runs at the most-photographed cable car turntable, where Powell meets Market Street.
+Two of San Francisco’s three cable car lines connect the Union Square area downtown with Fisherman’s Wharf.
+The Powell-Mason and Powell-Hyde lines share the most-photographed cable car turntable, where Powell meets Market Street.

 Both Powell Street lines (Powell-Mason cars carry yellow route signs on the roof and destination signs on the ends, Powell-Hyde cars maroon) share the tracks on Powell Street, which has had cable car service with cars just like these since 1888.

 Three blocks from the turntable, you’ll pass Union Square, a city landmark since the Civil War, on your right, and the legendary St. Francis Hotel on your left.
 The City’s most upscale retail shops are in this area.
 At Sutter Street, you’ll begin a steep three-block climb up Nob Hill.
-Watch the gripman as you approach California Street.
+Watch the gripman as you approach California Street at the top.
 Because the California Street cable crosses above the Powell cable, the Powell cable must be dropped lest it slice the California cable in half, and the cable car must coast across the intersection.
 The cable car gripman must “drop the rope” precisely as the Powell car crests the hill, or the car will lose its momentum and slide backwards to Pine Street.
 It’s probably the trickiest maneuver a grip has to execute on the system.
 A little tower has stood at the corner of Powell and California Streets since 1907, with a signal person inside to ensure Powell and California cable cars don’t crest the hill at the same time.

-Once California Street has been crossed, gravity takes over and the Powell cars coast downhill, off the cable, for three and a half blocks until the tracks split between Washington and Jackson Streets.
-There, cars on each respective line pick up a separate cable to continue their trips to different parts of Fisherman’s Wharf.
-This is also a good place to get off to explore Chinatown by walking downhill to Stockton Street and Grant Avenue.
+Once California Street has been crossed, the Powell cars coast downhill, off the cable, for three and a half blocks until the tracks split between Washington and Jackson Streets.
+There, cars on each line pick up a separate cable to continue their trips to different parts of Fisherman’s Wharf.
+This is a good place to get off to explore Chinatown by walking downhill to Stockton Street and Grant Avenue.